iovisor/iovisor-ovn/README.md

 * bpf

-Contains all ebpf code
+Contains all ebpf code: switch with security ports

+* cli

+Contains the command line interface of IOVisor-OVN daemon.

-* common
+* config

-Contains common utilities
+Contains default configuration that can be changed by passing different parameters at the daemon start.

 * hoverctl